FH-Campus-Wien-WEB/web24-exercise-1/README.md

     npm run cypress

 If you do so without making any changes to the application, all tests will fail.
 After implementing an individual part, the corresponding test will pass.
-It is best to do them in order because they build on top of each other.
+We strongly recommend completing the parts in order, because each part’s test depends on the previous part’s implementation.

 Here's how the Cypress UI looks after running the command above: